Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-The posture of this dog is of superiority and will be most likely accepted by submissive dogs, however some confident wannabes may create problems in accepting any further proof of superiority.
+The posture of this dog is of superiority and will be most likely accepted by submissive dogs; however, some confident wannabes may create problems in accepting any further proof of superiority.
 Because standing tall is a sign of being superior, this is why some dogs on the leash come off as being overly assertive, especially if you're delivering a leash correction.
 The leash makes a dog's head position look higher and the dog more assertive.

-Some dogs will take their assertive nature to an extra step, by standing over another dog and placing the chin or paws over the shoulders of the other dog.
+Some dogs will take their assertive nature to an extra step by standing over another dog and placing the chin or paws over the shoulders of the other dog.
 This behavior is also known as ''teeing off'' and can mean trouble.
-The term 'teeing off'' comes from the fact that when an assertive dog does this, he ends up in a ''T'' position with the dog in a perpendicular 90 degree position in respect to the other.
+The term "teeing off'' comes from the fact that when an assertive dog does this; he ends up in a ''T'' position with the dog in a perpendicular 90-degree position in respect to the other.

 Some assertive dogs will accompany their posture with piloerection.
 Piloerection takes place when the dog's hairs from the shoulder to the tail become erect, giving the dog an appearance similar to Halloween cats with their hairs on their backs raised.